Tracking Connected Components

 To achieve near O(1) performance, we apply two simple but powerful optimizations:

 - Path Compression (during Find): Every time we traverse from a node to the root, we update the parent pointer of all nodes along the path to point directly to the root.
 This flattens the tree dynamically.
+In our analogy, if you ask HR who the ultimate CEO is, HR updates your file so you report directly to the CEO from now on, completely bypassing middle management.

 - Union by Rank / Size (during Union): When merging two trees, always attach the shorter/smaller tree under the root of the taller/larger tree.
 This minimizes the maximum depth.
+In our analogy, the smaller company always gets absorbed into the larger company’s hierarchy to keep the overall corporate ladder as short as possible.

 Common Pitfalls